 This is 6 weeks ago…

 Now we have our navy dining room, but it’s far from finished!
-This navy blue grasscloth wallpaper gave it a beautiful start, just waiting for some life!
+This navy blue grasscloth wallpaper gave it a beautiful start!

 Goals For The Room:

-My overall goal for this room was simply for everything to be pretty for your eyeballs, but practical for dem kids.
-Seriously!
-And because our dining room was now a dark navy dining room, I also wanted to incorporate lots of white to let the light bounce around.
-After the first week of lots of ideas, I nailed down a navy dining room moodboard.
+My overall goal was for everything to be pretty for your eyeballs, but practical for dem kids.
+Because it is a dark navy dining room, I also wanted to incorporate lots of white to let the light bounce around.

 How Our Navy Dining Room Came Together